alvin-pc-chen/alvin-pc-chen.github.io/_projects/irony.md

 The training loop is fairly straightforward since `torch.nn.Module` comes with built-in forward and backprop functionality.
 Although Task A is a binary classification task, Task B is multiclass, so we use the `torch.nn.NLLLoss()` function for the loss calculation and backpropagation.

-{% highlight python linenos %} from tqdm.notebook import tqdm as tqdm def training_loop(
+{% highlight python linenos %}from tqdm.notebook import tqdm as tqdm from functions.util import f1_score, avg_f1_score
+import random
+import torch

+def training_loop(
     num_epochs,
     train_features,